plmday/Kiwi/README.md

 ###2.11.
 Kiwi Horizontal Rules

-The number of `-` is required to be greater than 6, to distinguish it from nested bullets for unordered lists.
+The number of `-` is required to be greater than 4, to distinguish it from em-dash `---`.

 ```
 -------